-Trees were carried as property in the accounts, these have been transferred to inventory at the lower of cost and net realisable value to reflect the planting costs involved and the number of stems planted and allocated in the financial year.
+Trees were carried at nil value in the accounts, as the planting costs and the number of stems planted and allocated in the financial year did not leave available stock.

 Plant and equipment

 Plant and equipment are measured on the cost basis less depreciation and any impairment losses.